-Sustainable Education run professional workshops throughout Australia offered by local Councils.
+Sustainable Education run professional workshops throughout Australia offered by local Councils and Communities.

-If you are interested in attending any of the workshops listed below, please click on the relating link to be redirected to our booking page.
-If you would like to hold one of our workshops privately, then please click here to contact us directly.
+If you are interested in any of the workshops listed below, please click on the relating link to be redirected to our contact page, and Mel will be in touch with you very soon.

 Keeping Backyard Chickens

 The chicken has amazing credentials.
 What other backyard animal, is a composter, weed controller, pest controller, creator of natural fertiliser and food production all in one?
 From humble beginnings, the backyard chicken is known as micro livestock pet.
 In fact it is the only sustainable backyard pet.
-The workshops are informative and vast in the fundamentals of keeping backyard chickens, cover topics such as Council Regulations, Animal welfare, Health & Safety, Choosing the right breed for you and your family, Point of lay, Housing, Feeding, Egg handling, Health and Sustainability.
+Don’t miss this essential workshop on the basics of keeping backyard chickens with the lowdown and insights into these wonderful additions to your backyard.
 For enquiries please contact us.

 Composting and Worm Farming

 Learn how to create a no dig garden and use your compost to create abundance.
 No dig gardens can be established anywhere, even on concrete surfaces, and are a quick and effective way to create a productive garden, which is water efficient and full of goodness for your plants.
-Learn about the materials used to create this layered composting garden system.
+Learn about the recycled materials you can use to create this layered composting garden system.
 This is a practical workshop with hands on facilitation.
 For enquiries please contact us.

 Learn how to garden organically, without the use of toxic synthetic chemicals, which create health issues for you and the environment.
 The focus will be on productive edible gardens, however the principles apply to all types of gardening and agriculture.
 We will find out how to nurture the soil with compost, plant seasonally, use companion planting, crop rotation, natural fertilisers made from the garden and natural pest remedies to create a natural and abundant garden.
 This is a practical workshop with hands on facilitation.
 For enquiries please contact us.